DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 	- List of all contacts.
 	- 3D Models - if available
 	- Final design and styleguide.
-	- Wireframes. - In case of hardware: Schematic of the circuit(s), and provide a list of components.
+	- Wireframes - In case of hardware: schematic of the circuit(s), and provide a list of components.

-2. Please upload to PublishingLab's Social Media (ask your PM for login details for the different accounts).
+2. Please upload to PublishingLab's Social Media (ask your PM for login details for the different accounts):
-	— Upload final poster to ISUU, But ONLY if it will NOT be sent in for publication to conferences or journals.
+	- Upload final poster to ISSUU, But ONLY if it will NOT be sent in for publication to conferences or journals.
-	— Please clean up your dropbox/drive and order it.
+	- Please clean up your dropbox/drive and order it.
 Delete all draft files and just keep the final versions of the files.
-	— Please put all documented/commented code on Github.
+	- Please put all documented/commented code on Github.
-	— If applicable, put your whole project on the Virtual Machine server of the HvA (keep in mind that it runs ubuntu).
+	- If applicable, put your whole project on the Virtual Machine server of the HvA (keep in mind that it runs ubuntu).
-	— Please upload your final video to PublishingLab's Vimeo account, add meaningful tags and include the school year & semester.
+	- Please upload your final video to PublishingLab's Vimeo account, add meaningful tags and include the school year & semester.
-	— Please upload relevant pictures (30-40 pics) from all phases of the project to Flickr and use proper tags (check how previous projects are tagged).
+	- Please upload relevant pictures (30-40 pics) from all phases of the project to Flickr and use proper tags (check how previous projects are tagged).
 Make a set for your project and add the pics to the set.
-	— Please update your project page on the PublishingLab website.
+	- Please update your project page on the PublishingLab website.
-	— Please wrap up your project blog with a final post.
+	- Please wrap up your project blog with a final post.